-Duke is the leading early ripening Northern Highbush variety.
-It is known for its high yields of uniform sized, quality fruit.
+Duke Blueberry Bushes are the leading early-ripening Northern Highbush variety.
+It is known for its high yields of uniformly-sized blueberries that are sweet and delicious.

 Duke Bluberry Bushes are the leading ripening variety, with uniform-sized, quality fruit whose flavor improves with cold storage.
 Maintaining the plant vigor of Duke can be a challenge over a long period of time but is well worth the effort.
 The attractive fruit is medium-to-large, light blue, and slightly tart.
 Berries are very firm and retain their quality better than most other varieties.

 Duke was developed right down the road from us at the USDA Beltsville location.
 Bluecrop Blueberry is best grown in acidic (pH of 4.8 to 5.2), organically rich, medium-to-wet, well-drained soils in full sun to part shade.
 Shallow, fibrous roots need constant moisture and good drainage.
 Bluecrop Blueberry appreciate a good organic mulch.
 Although blueberries are self-fertile, cross-pollination produces the best fruit crop (larger berries and larger yields).
 Therefore, it is best to plant more than one variety that will bloom at the same time.

 Blueberry season can be extended by planting early, mid-season and late varieties which will collectively ripen fruit from late June until mid-August (USDA Zone 5).
 Best to remove flowers from plants in the year of planting and following year so as to prevent fruit set and encourage new vegetative growth.
 Prune as needed in late winter beginning in the third year after planting.